Halloween activities for adults in Metro Vancouver include nightclub events, haunted houses, costume parties and other fun yet spooky stuff.

 Halloween Adventure Games

-Halloween Horror Movies
+Halloween Movies and Music

-Night Club Halloween Parties & Cruises
+Nightclub Halloween Parties & Cruises

 On the weekend and week leading up to Halloween various adult-only events take place in Metro Vancouver.
-They include boat parties and night club events.
+They include boat parties and nightclub events.

 Halloween Boat Parties